One False Move: Plot

 The detectives sense Dale may know Fantasia better than he is letting on after they stop by her mother's house.
 They question Fantasia's mother and brother Ronnie about Fantasia's whereabouts and if she had contacted them recently.
 They also meet a young boy, Byron, who is revealed to be Lila's young son.
 The detectives suspect that Lila will be coming home to see him.

 Ray, Fantasia and Pluto arrive in Houston to sell the drugs as planned.
 Fantasia takes a bus to Star City.
 Angry that their buyers are reneging on the previously agreed upon price for the cocaine, Pluto and Ray kill them and flee.
 They drive to Star City to meet up with Fantasia and plan their next move.

 When Fantasia arrives in Star City, she hides at a rural house.
 Dale confronts her, and it is revealed that the boy is Dale and Lila's son, conceived during an affair years earlier.
 After tense conversation, they make a deal: Lila will lure Ray and Pluto to ensure their arrest and in exchange, Dale will help her leave town.

 Pluto and Ray arrive at the house and are immediately confronted by the armed police chief.
 Lila distracts Dale, allowing Pluto to stab him in the stomach, during which Dale manages to shoot Pluto.
 Ray draws his gun and runs outside while shooting at Dale.
-The two fire at each other, but Fantasia stops Dale from killing Ray, only to have Ray errantly shoot her in the head.
+The two fire at each other, but Fantasia stops Dale from killing Ray, only to have Ray errantly shoot her in the head, killing her.
 Seriously wounded, Dale steadies himself and shoots Ray to death.
 Pluto walks outside and falls dead in the grass.
 Dale calls for help with his police radio, and the LAPD detectives arrive, amazed at what the chief has accomplished.
 Byron walks over and talks to Dale as he lies bleeding, and he asks the boy to tell him about himself.

+Cast

+Credits from the AFI Catalog of Feature Films:

 Production

 Carl Franklin, who was transitioning from a career as an actor, attracted the attention of producers Jesse Beaton and Ben Myron with his American Film Institute thesis film, Punk.
 Beaton and Myron, who owned the rights to One False Move, were impressed by Franklin’s “maturity” and his understanding of the film’s subtexts of race relations, the conflicts between city and country life and gender issues.
+Financing for the film came from I.R.S.
+Records.

+While set in Star City, Arkansas, the majority of the film was shot in Brinkley and Cotton Plant beginning in October 1990.
+Second unit photography was performed by Janusz Kamiński.
+Filming also took place in Los Angeles and Pearlblossom in California.
+Production wrapped in May 1991, but due to distribution issues the film didn't premiere for another year.

+Cynda Williams and Billy Bob Thornton eloped during production, they remained together until 1992.